[HISTORY: Adopted by the Town Meeting of the Town of Mansfield 5-19-2015 ATM by Art. 21. Amendments noted where applicable.]

 The Council on Aging, at its first annual meeting and thereafter annually in April of each year, shall elect from its membership a President, First Vice President, Second Vice President, Secretary and Treasurer.
 Each officer shall hold office until the next annual election.
 In the event a vacancy occurs in any of the offices above, the Council shall hold a special meeting for the purpose of electing one of its members to fill such vacancy.

 The Council shall prepare and submit an annual report of its activities to the Town and shall send a copy thereof to the Department of Elder Affairs.

 The Council may appoint such clerks and other employees as it may require.

 There is hereby established in the Town and independent Audit Committee consisting of five members.
-Such members shall consist of one current member each from the Board of Selectmen, School Committee and Finance Committee, as designated by the respective chairman thereof, plus two at-large members appointed by the Board of Selectmen and School Committee jointly.
+Such members shall consist of one current member each from the Select Board, School Committee and Finance Committee, as designated by the respective chairperson thereof, plus two at-large members appointed by the Select Board and School Committee jointly.